Mahinda Rajapaksa: Personal life and family

 Rajapaksa was born Percy Mahendra Rajapaksa, in Weeraketiya, in the rural southern district of Hambantota to an established political family.
 His father, D. A. Rajapaksa, had succeeded his brother D. M. Rajapaksa's seat in the State Council of Ceylon following the latter's death in May 1945.
 D. M. Rajapaksa had started wearing the earthy brown shawl to represent kurakkan (finger millet), which was cultivated by the people of his area; he championed their cause throughout his life.
 In later years Mahinda Rajapaksa would follow his uncle's example and wear a similar characteristic shawl.
 D. A. Rajapaksa, went on to serve as the member of parliament from Beliatta from 1947 to 1965, and served as Cabinet Minister of Agriculture and Land in Wijeyananda Dahanayake's government.
 His mother Dona Dandina Samarasinghe Dissanayake was from Palatuwa, Matara.
-He was the second eldest of nine chidden in the family which included six boys and three girls.
+He was the second eldest of nine children in the family which included six boys and three girls.
 His elder siblings are Chamal, Jayanthi and younger siblings were Tudor, Gotabaya, Basil, Preethi, Dudley and Gandini.

 Several members of Rajapaksa's family are currently active in politics.
 Most notable is his brother, Gotabaya Rajapaksa, the former president of Sri Lanka and a former secretary for the Ministry of Defence.
 His career in the Ministry of Defence ended at the same time as Mahinda Rajapaksa's presidency, on 9 January 2015.
 Another brother, Basil Rajapaksa, was elected to the Parliament of Sri Lanka from the Gampaha District in April 2010.
 He was later appointed Minister of Economic Development.
 Basil was arrested in April 2015 on corruption charges.
 He served as minister of finance of Sri Lanka from 2021 until his resignation in 2022.
 Mahinda Rajapaksa's eldest brother, Chamal Rajapaksa, was an MP from 1989 to 2024.
 He was elected Speaker of the 14th Parliament of Sri Lanka.
 Other family members involved in politics include his nephew, Shashindra Rajapaksa, the Chief Minister of Uva Province.
 Shameendra Rajapaksa, another nephew, is the director of SriLankan Airlines.
 His cousin Jaliya Wickramasuriya is Sri Lanka's ambassador to the United States.
 His cousin Udayanga Weeratunga is Sri Lanka's ambassador to Russia.
 Prasanna Wickramasuriya, another cousin, is chairman of Airport & Aviation Services.
 Rajapaksa's brother-in-law, Nishantha Wickramasinghe, is the chairman of SriLankan Airlines.